superseriousbusiness/gotosocial/docs/federation/posts.md

 #### Rejection

-In this scenario, the author of the post being interacted with sends back a `Reject` `Activity` with the URI/ID of the interaction `Activity` as the `Object` property.
+In this scenario, the author of the post being interacted with sends back a `Reject` `Activity` with the interaction `Activity` as the `Object` property.

 For example, the following json object `Reject`s the attempt of `@someone@somewhere.else.example.org` to reply to a post by `@post_author@example.org`: